uguraksoyca/uguraksoyca/README.md

 - How to reach me uguraksoy.ca@gmail.com

-- Fun fact: I love reading books , I love coffee , I love Gaming
+- ⚡Fun fact: I love reading books , I love coffee , I love Gaming

 <!--
 **uguraksoyca/uguraksoyca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.